alexispuckett3/Lab-5/Home.md

 **Part One:** Blinking an LED

 First, connect the Arduino RedBoard to the computer and run Arduino IDE on the computer.
-Then, import the blink program that is a sample program on Arduino IDE.
+Then, import the blink program that is a sample program on Arduino IDE (Creative Commons Attribution ShareALike 3.0, 2016, Blink, https://www.arduino.cc/en/Tutorial/BuiltInExamples/Blink).
 This program is displayed below:

 <p align="center">
   <img src="https://github.com/hrma240/Lab-5/blob/main/Screenshot%202024-02-15%20at%2010.59.02%20AM.png">